Skip to the content.

 SpringBoot based Bots Integration tests

-To create an integration test, all developer needs is to add the annotation @SymphonyBdkSpringBootTest on top of the test class, when the test is launched, a SpringBoot application context is going to be loaded, all BDK services are being injected in this application context.
+To create an integration test for an SpringBoot based Bot application, developer needs to add the annotation @SymphonyBdkSpringBootTest on top of the test class, when the test is launched, a SpringBoot application context is going to be loaded, all BDK services are being injected in this application context.

 Developer can then @Autowired these BDK services beans whenever they are needed in the test, please note that these services beans are simply Mockito mocked objects, they have to be stubbed just like the way how we do in a simple JUnit test.